Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 It is RECOMMENDED to use asymmetric (public-key based) methods for client authentication such as mTLS [RFC8705](https://www.rfc-editor.org/info/rfc8705) or "private_key_jwt" [OpenID](https://openid.net/specs/openid-connect-core-1_0.html#ClientAuthentication).

-[The OAuth 2.0 profile for the Dutch Government](https://docs.geostandaarden.nl/api/oauth/) REQUIRES the use of private_key_jwt for full clients, native clients with dynamically registered keys, and direct access clients as mentioned in this profile.
+[The NL GOV Assurance profile for OAuth 2.0](https://publicatie.centrumvoorstandaarden.nl/api/oauth/) REQUIRES the use of private_key_jwt for full clients, native clients with dynamically registered keys, and direct access clients as mentioned in this profile.

 The authorization server MUST require the use of TLS when sending requests using password authentication.